 Mental Health Emergencies

-The Mental Health Service offers emergency services Monday - Friday, 8:30am-5pm.
-During this time, the Mental Health Service (301-314-8106) is available to respond to acute concerns and provide urgent assessments.
-Students, staff, faculty or parents can call or walk in and request to speak with a therapist.
-This initial call or meeting may be brief, proceeded by a follow up appointment or other recommendations.
+The Mental Health Service offers triage services during clinic hours (8:30am - 5pm, Monday - Friday).
+This means that a student can contact the Mental Health Service (301-314-8106) with acute concerns and be seen for an urgent assessment.
+Typical urgent concerns include: feeling suicidal, having a panic attack, or experiencing a new acute stressor.
+Students can call or walk in and request to speak with a therapist.
+The purpose of this meeting will be to assess and stabilize the student.
+This initial meeting may be brief, proceeded by a follow up appointment or other recommendations.

 Students, staff, faculty members or parents can bring someone to the Mental Health Service about whom they are concerned.
 You may also call or come in to discuss someone you believe is at risk.